SwarajRenghe/Mario/README.md

 # Super Mario Clone
+### Environment
-# Environment - Linux Terminal - Python
+Linux Terminal - Python

-## Introduction
+## Some Details
 The application is written in _near-Vanilla_ Python.
 The only dependency is the `colorama` library, in order to provide some colors to an otherwise monochrome ASCII text environment.
+It also includes some music from the original game, to pay homage to the classic Super Mario Bros. game.

 ## Structure